reshamas/fastai_deeplearn_part1/tools/paperspace.md

 # Optional Steps (skip password and updating IP address in Jupyter Notebook link)

-## Simplifying Logging in to Paperspace
+## Setup:  Simplifying Logging in to Paperspace
 Note:  the below commands are run on **your local computer**

 ### Step 1:  Install `ssh-copy-id`